 Careers Education at Bournville Academy

-Careers Education at Bournville Academy is a coherent programme of activities that inform, inspire and motivate young people, preparing them for work and helping them to understand where different education and training choices could take them in the future.
+Careers Education at Bournville School is a coherent programme of activities that inform, inspire and motivate young people, preparing them for work and helping them to understand where different education and training choices could take them in the future.
 This is delivered throughout all year groups.
 We are proud of our strong established links with a variety of employers and education partners who we work closely with throughout the academic year.

 Careers Education, Information, Advice and Guidance (CEIAG) is a major contributing factor towards the successful transition into the world of work.
 This is supported by parents, teachers, professionals and advisory agencies and includes information provided by the DfEs statutory guidance.
-Bournville Academy is also guided by the eight benchmarks for delivering good career guidance, as identified in the Gatsby ‘Good Career Guidance’ report.
+Bournville School is also guided by the eight benchmarks for delivering good career guidance, as identified in the Gatsby ‘Good Career Guidance’ report.
 The aims and objectives are that students feel confident and well informed about their choices and are able to engage proactively in decisions about the pathways they will take now and in the future.

 All students have direct access to https://nationalcareers.service.gov.uk/explore-careers